Buying a Car in Indonesia

 A wide range of cars brands are available on the Indonesian market.
 However, the models of these brands are generally limited to 4-door sedans or van-type vehicles.
 Because most car owners use drivers, 2-door sport cars are uncommon and are not in high demand.

+Because cars are considered a luxury item, there is a substantial tax added onto the manufacturer's price.
+This greatly inflates the price of cars in Indonesia.
 Importing a car from abroad is rarely done by your average expatriate in Indonesia because the Indonesian customs offices charges up to 300% duty on the car's value - which they assess.

 Buying a New Car

 When buying a new car the customer is required to have:

 - 1. Valid Passport and ITAS or ITAP (for foreigner), or KTP (Kartu Tanda

 Penduduk/Identity Card) for an Indonesian.
 As a foreigner, if you do not have an ITAS /ITAP, you cannot legally own a car in Indonesia.
 As long as the purchaser has a valid ITAS and a letter from the sponsoring company - they are allowed to purchase a vehicle in their name.

 Indonesians register their cars using their KTP identity card, foreigners must use their passports and ITAS /ITAP.
 In some cases, it's easier to purchase the car in the name of the employing company and the individual then buys or leases the vehicle, while the paperwork stays in the company's name.

 If a company wants to assist an expatriate employee in purchasing a vehicle, they must present the following documents: